appu1232/Discord-Selfbot/README.md

 - ``my_id`` - your discord ID.
 On Discord go to settings > Appearance and Enable Developer Mode.
 Right-click yourself on the sidebar or chat and click copy ID to get your ID.
 - ``token`` - token obtained from ``localStorage.token`` On Discord do ``Ctrl + Shift + i`` for Windows or ``Cmd + Shift + i`` on Mac and then [go here to get your token.](https://i.imgur.com/h3g9uf6.png) Don't give this out to anyone!
 - ``google_api_key`` and ``custom_search_engine`` need to be obtained from Google.
 See the **Google API** section below for instructions.
-- ``mal_username`` and ``mal_password`` - MyAnimeList username and password which is required in order to do an MAL search.
+- ``mal_username`` and ``mal_password`` - MyAnimeList username and password which is required in order to do a MAL search.
 This is required in order to use the MAL API to grab anime/manga information and is not used for anything else.
 A normal MAL account will suffice.
 - ``set_afk`` - does not need to be changed.
 It defaults to ``off`` and can be changed through Discord by doing ``>setafk on`` or ``>setafk off``.
 Warning: As mentioned, this is not something Discord wants selfbots to do.
 More of a joke than anything.
 - ``afk_message`` - the message that is sent when ``set_afk`` is enabled and someone pings you in a channel.
 This can be edited through Discord with the ``>setafkmsg`` cmd.
 - ``cmd_prefix`` and ``customcmd_prefix`` - the prefix for in-built commands and custom commands respectively.
 Prefixes longer than one character are not supported.
 You may set the same prefix for both but be careful not to make a custom cmd with the same name as in in-built.